banner

 EECS Colloquium Series

 The Department of Electrical Engineering and Computer Science at the University of Wyoming is offering the EECS Colloquium series as a service to all who are interested in Electrical Engineering and Computer Science.
-Most seminars in Fall 2025 are scheduled for Mondays 3:10PM -- 4:00PM in EERB 255.
+Most seminars in Spring 2026 are scheduled for Mondays 3:10PM -- 4:00PM in EERB 251.
 For help finding the locations of our seminar meetings, consult the on-line UWyo campus map. map

 For questions about this page or to schedule talks, please contact Diksha Shukla: dshukla@uwyo.edu.